mustard57/MarkLogicEC2ClusterSetup/README.txt

 After you have run something like

-python MarkLogicEC2ClusterSetup.py create 5
+ec2setup.sh create 5
-python MarkLogicEC2ClusterSetup.py setup
+ec2setup.sh setup

 you can run 'cluster' - which will add all your hosts into a cluster, with the first host created as the bootstrap host.
 Sample output :

-$ python MarkLogicEC2ClusterSetup.py cluster
+$ ec2setup.sh cluster
 Run mode is cluster
 Configuring auth for http://ec2-54-243-185-5.compute-1.amazonaws.com:8001 Configuring auth for http://ec2-54-243-185-6.compute-1.amazonaws.com:8001